Last Updated on Jan 7, 2020

-How to Tip for OS X Yosemite, you might refer the tip for hide file and folder on your Mac.
-But have you ever been read the tutorial for Show or hide file name extension to your Macbook Air, MacBook Pro or iMac.
-No right whatever, you are on right place here you can get steps to show or hide file name extension on Mac OS X Yosemite.
-File name extension is a two or three letters word, which always appear after dot mark in files names.
-In the file names that denote files are open with particular extension programme such as .JPG extension is always open With Image viewer tools, because JPG is an extension of the image file.
-Apple provides to their users hide and show option of file name extension.
-File extension are usually hidden in OS X, but if you find them that useful for you then you can show them in your Mac.
+How to Tip for all version of macOS, you might refer the tip for hiding file and folder on your Mac.
+But have you ever been read the tutorial for Show or hide file name extension to your Macbook Air, MacBook Pro or iMac?
+No right whatever, you are in the right place where you can get steps to show or hide file name extension on Mac OS Catalina, Mojave, High Sierra, and Earlier.
+A filename extension is a two or three letters word, which always appears after dot mark in file names.
+In the file names that denote files are open with particular extension programs such as .JPG extension is always open With Image viewer tools, because JPG is an extension of the image file.
+Apple provides to its users hide and show the option of file name extension.
+The file extension is usually hidden in OS X, but if you find them that useful for you then you can show them in your Mac.

 Step for Show or Hide File Name Extension For, One File

-Step 1.
+- Step 1.
 Select a file

-Step 2.
+- Step 2.
 Then Choose File

-Step 4.
+- Step 4.
 Click the triangle next to Name & Extension to expand the file name section, and see the file name section for the file.

 - Step 5.
 To show file name extension, Select or Deselect “Hide extension”.